 Start With the # Symbol

-A hashtag always starts with the symbol # followed directly by letters and sometimes numbers.
+To create one, start with a hashtag symbol # and follow it directly with letters and sometimes numbers.
 Fun factoid: depending on where you are in the world, the symbol # is called various things.
 In the United States and Canada, it is called a number sign or sometimes a pound sign.

 But in other places, such as the United Kingdom and Ireland, that # symbol is called a hash sign.
 So you see, that’s how these labels came to be called “hashtags.”
 In essence, a hashtag is a label that consists of a word or phrase tag with a hash symbol in front of it.